Eligibility Application for Athletes with Intellectual Impairment

 2. Athlete does not meet IQ and/or Adaptive criteria for II1 Intellectual Disability

 This group is offered at Athletes Without Limits and Virtus Events.
-Athletes in this group are not eligible for Paralympic competition.
+Note that Athletes in the II3 group are not eligible for Paralympic competition which is only open to athletes with an IQ of 75 or below.

 STEPS TO APPLY FOR NATIONAL ELIGIBILITY